jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

 temperature can be plotted on a daily, weekly, or monthly basis.
 This can be changed from the :guilabel:`Axes settings` panel as discussed in :numref:`subsec_axis_settings`.

-Cumulative precipitation, as rain and snow, are plotted in the bottom part of the hydrograph along with the water level data.
+Cumulative precipitation, as rain and snow, is plotted in the bottom part of the hydrograph along with the water level data.
 For a given day, precipitation is assumed to fall as snow if the mean air temperature for that day is below 0ºC and as rain otherwise.
 As for air temperature, cumulative precipitation can be plotted on